Reducing Textural Bias Improves Robustness of Deep Segmentation Models: Conclusion

-In terms of extending the investigation further, the next step would be to conduct a similar experiment on more permutations of smoothing, speckle generating, or even contrast changing filters to see if training models in these settings yield better segmentation results.
-Additionally, an investigation on whether this hypothesis works for actual domain shift of neuroimaging data, ideally using data generated across different domainss is the natural next step.
-If this works, the research could be extended further to other medical images that currently require domain adaptation.
+In terms of extending the investigation further, the next natural step would be to conduct a similar experiment on even more permutations of smoothing, salt-and-pepper generating, or even contrast changing filters to see if training models in these settings can yield even better segmentation results.
+Additionally, an investigation on whether this hypothesis is valid for non-simulated domain shift of neuroimaging data - ideally using data acquired across different sites - ought to be carried out.
+If findings are consistent with this study, generalisation to further modalities would be important to explore.

-In conclusion, the findings of this investigation suggest a possibility for easing the domain shift problem in medical imaging, by introducing various levels of speckle patterns and smoothing to the images' textures prior to training.